ErikSolveson/turn-it-around-demo/README.md

 # turn-it-around-demo
-This is a repo where I am building out issues for a factious site build.
+This is a repo where I am building out issues for a fictitious site build.

 ## Partner and Project: Building a Site for Turn it Around